BackdoorAli/linux-less-persistence/README.md

 It is designed to help identify *signals* and *patterns* that may indicate persistence abuse, without providing actionable guidance on how to establish or maintain persistence.

 You must only use this software on systems you:
-- own,
+- own
-- administer, or
+- administer
-- are explicitly authorized to assess.
+- are explicitly authorised to assess.

 By using this tool, you agree to comply with all applicable laws and regulations.